Southern Yakutia (Sakha)

 “Realism, pragmatism,

 free will, et cetera, et cetera.
-Ach my dear friend!
-People use those words all
+Ach, my dear friend!
+People use those words

 them.”